 - If you moving high volume data, you can leverage Redshift Spectrum and perform Analytical queries using external tables.
 (Replicate data from Aurora and S3 and hit queries over)

-- Since Glue is service provided by AWS itself, this can be easily coupled with other AWS services i.e., Lambda and Cloudwatch, etc to trigger next job processing or for error handling.
+- Since AWS Glue is a service provided by AWS itself, this can be easily coupled with other AWS services i.e., Lambda and Cloudwatch, etc to trigger the next job processing or for error handling.

-- Glue is still a new AWS service and in the evolving stage.
+- AWS Glue is still a new AWS service and is in the evolving stage.
 For complex ETL logic, it may not be recommended.
 Choose this approach based on your Business logic

-- Glue is still available in the limited region.
-For more details, kindly refer AWS documentation.
+- AWS Glue is still available in the limited region.
+For more details, kindly refer to AWS documentation.